 The Board of Directors (the "Board") remains fully committed in ensuring that the principles and best practices in corporate governance are observed by the Company.
-The Board supervises the management of the Company in business policies and affairs with the goal of enhancing shareholder's value.
+The Board supervises the management of the Company in business policies and affairs with the goal of enhancing shareholder's value and promotes sustainability through appropriate environmental, social and governance considerations in the Company's business strategies.